pedramcode/goblog/README.md

 This package contains all the models in application that will map to a table in database using Gorm.

 ### Logics
-In all the application, only this package allowed to communicate directly to database.
+In all the application, only this package allowed to communicate directly with database.
 It's a business logic layer.

 ### Controllers
 This package is responsible to receiving requests, process them and generate corresponding response.